pitzcarraldo/reduxible/README.md

 A React Component what will render when response is not succeed.
 If this is empty, Application will return raw error response with string.

 ##### `routes: object`
-A plain react-router configuration.([see this](https://github.com/rackt/react-router/blob/v1.0.3/docs/guides/basics/RouteConfiguration.md#alternate-configuration)).
+A plain route of react-router.([see this](https://github.com/rackt/react-router/blob/1.0.x/docs/API.md#plainroute)).

 ##### `middleware: array`
-An Array what contains redux middleware to use.
+An array what contains redux middleware to use.

 ##### `reducer: object`
 An object what contains redux reducer to use.

 ##### `reloader: function`
-A Function what executed when hot module reloaded.
+A function what executed when hot module reloaded.
 A Reducer replacement codes has to placed in this.

 ##### `extras: object`
 A extra options what you want to use in Reduxible Application.
 This will inject to container by spread.

 #### `Functions`

-If you make the Reduxible instance with this options, you can use below functions.
+If you make the Reduxible instance with above options, you can use below functions.

 ##### `server()`